Disney World on a Budget: 15 Genius Ways on How to Save Money at Disney World

 I chose to use Undercover Tourist because of their fantastic return/refund policy, their consumer protections, and customer satisfaction guarantee.

 Shipping is free and tax is included in the advertised ticket prices.

-Another way to save on ticket costs is to skip some of the add-ons, particularly the park hopper option.
+Another way to save money at Disney World is to cut down on ticket costs by skipping the add-ons, particularly the park hopper option.